ishaan2207/COSC-310-Individual-Project/README.md

-# COSC 310 Assignment 3
+# COSC 310 Individual Assignment
-Cosc 310 Individual Assignment

 The project is a chatbot that specialises in helping with mental health issues and problems, the bot is programmed to give the user a platform to connect with a therapist and communicate with them.